enkidevs/curriculum/tech-interviews/tech-interviews-core/tech-interviews-overview/welcome-to-tech-interviews.md

 #### Leverage other resources

-One important note - if you intend to get a coding job, you must, obviously, get pretty good at coding in a specific language.
+One important note - if you intend to get a coding job, you must get pretty good at coding in a specific language.

 Alongside Tech Interviews, you might want to go through our [Coding Intro](https://app.enki.com/skill/coding-intro) or our language-specific courses like [Python](https://app.enki.com/skill/python), [JavaScript](https://app.enki.com/skill/javascript) or [Java](https://app.enki.com/skill/coding-intro).